hyperfunny88/libtard/README.md

 # libtard
-fast hash table library
+Simple and fast u32-u32 hash-table library (200 LOC).

-# building & linking
+# Building & linking
-building: build libtard.c to tard.a
+Building: build libtard.c to tard.a

-linking: add -ltard to cflags
+Linking: add -ltard to cflags

-# simple
+# Simple
-yes
+Yes

-# speed
+# Speed
-fast
+Fast

-# benchmarks
+# Benchmarks
-maybe one day
+Maybe one day.

-(however it's probably faster than what you are using right now though ;-) )
+(However it's probably faster than what you are using right now ;-) )

+# License
+ISC